HenrikSamuelsson/reading-the-passionate-programmer/README.md

 **Pages:** 191 (pdf version)
 **Keywords:** business, career, programming, technology, computer-science, non-fiction, software-engineering

-## Part 1
+## Part 1 Choosing Your Market

 First part of the book is what to think about when investing time in efforts intended to help your career and general well-being as a software developer.
+Can be thought of as investing money, will need to make an analyze before choosing what to invest in.

 ## Tip 1: Lead or Bleed?